ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 For more examples of the `ibmcloud is instance-template-create` command, see the [VPC CLI reference](/docs/vpc?topic=vpc-vpc-reference#instance-template-create).

 When you create an instance template, validation steps are performed to make sure that you can use your template to provision a virtual server instance.
 Need more help?
-You can always run `ibmcloud is help instance-template-create` to display help for creating an instance template.
+You can run the `ibmcloud is help instance-template-create` command to display help.
 {: tip}

 ## Creating an instance template with the API